devmount/sloth.css/docs/pages/utilities/colors.md

 ### Text color

 Text is colored according to the color scheme per default.
-Use the `text-inverted` class if you want a dark text in dark mode or light text in light mode for some reason (please only use this with sufficient contrast to the background).
+Use the `text-inverted` class if you want a dark text in dark mode or light text in light mode for some reason.
 In addition there are classes for giving text more importance (`text-accent`), less importance (`text-muted`) and two basic classes for sentiment coloring.

 <div class="demo">
   <p>Default text</p>